esp-rs/book/src/installation/index.md

 rustup toolchain install nightly --component rust-src
 ```

-This are the two recommended targets for most Espressif `RISC-V` chips:
+These are the two recommended targets for most Espressif `RISC-V` chips:
 - For bare-metal (`no_std`) applications: `riscv32imc-unknown-none-elf`
 - For applications that require `std`: `riscv32imc-esp-espidf`